Accelerating Gradient Tracking with Periodic Global Averaging: Gradient tracking with periodic global averaging

 Now, we list all the assumptions needed for the analysis. \begin{assumption}[Mixing matrix] The network is strongly connected, and the mixing matrix $W \in \reals^{n \times n}$ satisfies $W \ones = \ones$, $W^\tran \ones = \ones$, and $\Nullspace(I - W) = \linspan(\ones)$.
 In addition, denote

 \end{assumption} The quantity $\beta$ indicates how well the network is connected.
 A smaller $\beta$ indicates a better connected network while a larger one implies a worse connectivity.

 The following two assumptions are made on the problem~\eqref{eq:prob}.
-In particular, we do not assume convexity, and the algorithm only has access to stochastic gradient estimates of each local function. \begin{assumption}[$L$-smoothness] Each function $f_i \colon \reals^d \to \reals$ is continuously differentiable with an $L$-Lipschitz continuous gradient; \ie, there exists a constant $L \in \reals_{>0}$ such that
+In particular, convexity is not assumed, and the algorithm only has access to stochastic gradient estimates of each local function. \begin{assumption}[$L$-smoothness] Each function $f_i \colon \reals^d \to \reals$ is continuously differentiable with an $L$-Lipschitz continuous gradient; \ie, there exists a constant $L \in \reals_{>0}$ such that

-for all $x, y \in \intr \dom f_i$ and for all $i \in [n]$.
+for all $(x, y) \in \intr \dom f_i \times \intr \dom f_i$ and for all $i \in [n]$.
 In addition, the objective function $f \colon \reals^d \to \reals$ is bounded below, and the optimal value of problem~\eqref{eq:prob} is denoted by $f^\star \in \reals$. \end{assumption} At iteration~$k$ of \cref{alg:gt}, a stochastic gradient estimator of each component function~$f_i$ is computed, based on the random variable $\xi_i^{(k)} \in (\Omega_i, \cF_i, \P_i)$. let~$\cF^{(0)}$ denote the $\sigma$-algebra corresponding to the initial conditions and, for all $k \in \natint_{\geq 1}$, let $\cF^{(k)}$ denote the $\sigma$-algebra defined by~$\{\bsx^{(j)}\}_{j=0}^k$.
 The following assumption is made on the stochastic gradient estimator. \begin{assumption}[Stochastic noise] For all $k \in \natint$ and for all $i \in [n]$, the random variables $\xi_i^{(k)}$ are independent of each other.
 The stochastic gradient estimator satisfies

 In addition, there exists $\sigma \in \reals_{>0}$ such that for all $k \in \natint$ and for all $i \in [n]$, it holds that

 \end{assumption}

 We now state the main result of this paper on the convergence guarantees of \cref{alg:gt}. \begin{theorem}[Convergence of GT-PGA] Let \cref{ass:mixing,ass:smooth,ass:noise} hold, let $\tau \in \natint_{\geq 2}$, and let the stepsize satisfy $\alpha \leq \min \big\{\frac{1}{2L}, \frac{1}{4\sqrt{6} \beta \tau^2 L} \big\}$.
 Then, for any $K \in \natint_{\geq \tau+1}$, the sequence $\{\bsx^{(k)}\}$ generated by \cref{alg:gt} satisfies